 Music the infamous story teller Past and Present

-I now am that middle-aged adult; yes, people, I said it; I am in that phase of life; I am that parent that hears the music of today, and I must dig deep to find perspective in some of the stimulation that is presented to our youth today.
+Now, as I am much older; yes, people, I said it; I am in that phase of life; I hear the music of today, and I must dig deep to find a perspective on some of the stimulation that is presented to our youth today.
 Some art disappoints me.
-Especially there, I don’t care what you say lyric that is not conducive to any positives.
-It may vent or sharing someone’s interpretation of the world through a vomited eruption of profanity and sinful exploration.
+Especially an, I don’t care what you say lyric that is not conducive to any positives.
+It may vent or share someone’s interpretation of the world through a vomited eruption of profanity and sinful exploration.
 Not all music appeals to everyone.
 Those rants may have a purpose unbeknownst to me, or the slightest thought and talent goes into creating them.

-As many would try to will attempt to place our youth in a bubble that washes them, keeps them from boo-boos, and protects them from any infectious germ, so to speak, this image is unrealistic.
+As many would attempt to place our youth in a bubble that washes them, keeps them from boo-boos, and protects them from any infectious germ, so to speak, this image is unrealistic.

 If our perception is authentic and in that of love and understanding, our perspective of how to make this world more like what we seek in Christ is possible.
 To take things at face value is not what Christ is about; instead of looking at the heart of a person or an influence, that is where we find the truth.
 And even from this piece of iconic history, it can have a whole new meaning when we take something and make it beautiful.